Astro Boy (1963 TV series): Plot

 The first Astro Boy anime is set in the year 2013, rather than 2003 of the original manga.
 Dr. Tenma, a scientist working in the Ministry of Science's Department of Precision Machinery, loses his only son, Tobio, in a car crash.
-Out of grief, he orders the production of a "super-robotic" in Tobio's likeness.
-Though the robotic is the most advanced anyone has ever seen, he is not pleased with it because it does not grow, and in a fit of rage, he sells it to the circus.
+Out of grief, he orders the production of a "super-robot" in Tobio's likeness.
+Though the robot is the most advanced anyone has ever seen, he is not pleased with it because it does not grow, and in a fit of rage, he sells it to a circus.
 After this, he loses his job at the Ministry of Science and rarely appears again.
-He harnesses a complicated relationship towards robotics, mainly believing that they should not be treated as humans but as slaves.
+He has a complicated relationship towards robots, mainly believing that they should not be treated as humans but as slaves.

-In the circus, where robotics exist but are a lot more primitively made than Tobio (now named Atom), they are forced to participate in fighting tournaments similar to gladiator battles.
+In the circus, where robots exist but are a lot more primitively made than Tobio (now named Atom), they are forced to participate in fighting tournaments similar to gladiator battles.
 However, Atom wishes to be peaceful.
 Eventually, he runs into Professor Ochanomizu, the man who succeeded Dr. Tenma at the head of the Ministry of Science; Ochanomizu is treated much differently than Tenma, being regarded as a savior figure by the robots for his affection and kindness towards them that Tenma did not possess.
-After realising how advanced Atom is compared to the rest of the other robotics, he sets him free from the circus, becoming a surrogate father figure to him.
+After realising how advanced Atom is compared to the other robots, he sets him free from the circus, becoming a surrogate father figure to him.